Tachyon711/tach.yon/README.md

 # tachyon711.github.io
-This repository is for my personal website.
+This repository is for my personal website, and is not published yet.

-This repository is forked from shaunakpp/shaunak.codes.
+This is forked from shaunakpp/shaunak.codes.
 Thanks Shaunak!

-This repository is also based on some codes from
+Some code are based from